 This article is intended for purely educational purposes.
 Betterment is not a tax advisor, nor should any information herein be considered tax advice.
 Please consult a qualified tax professional.

-I’ve previously written about tax deductions and how they work here.
+I've written about tax deductions and how they work previously.

 The federal government allows for a deduction for unreimbursed medical expenses that exceed 10% of your Adjusted Gross Income (AGI).
 That’s a high threshold to meet, so it makes it pretty difficult to get any tax benefit.

 NJ is substantially more generous and allows a deduction for unreimbursed medical expenses that exceed 2% of NJ gross income.
 NJ medical expenses also include employee-paid health insurance premiums, as those are included as income for NJ income tax purposes.

 Ever wonder why so many people retire in Florida?
 Sunshine aside, moving to Florida is a common strategy for many NJ residents because Florida has no income taxes.
 In 2016, one high-income NJ taxpayer moved to FL and it was the “first time a state official has warned of a budget risk because of one resident’s relocation” per the New York Times.

 To encourage New Jerseyans to retire in their own state, NJ allows a $60,000 retirement income exclusion for a single taxpayers age 62 or older.
 The exclusion for married couples is $80,000 (for those unfamiliar, the fact that the married couple does not receive twice the exclusion of a single person is known as the “marriage penalty”).